 The Board of Embark Technology has authority to issue shares of Embark Technology's preferred stock in one or more series, to fix for each such series such voting powers, designations, preferences, qualifications, limitations or restrictions thereof, including dividend rights, conversion rights, redemption privileges and liquidation preferences for the issue of such series all to the fullest extent permitted by the DGCL.
-The issuance of Embark Technology's preferred stock could have the effect of decreasing the trading price of Embark Technology's Common Stock, restricting dividends on Embark Technology's capital stock, diluting the voting power of Embark Technology's capital stock, or delaying or preventing a change in control of Embark Technology.
+The issuance of Embark Technology's preferred stock could have the effect of decreasing the trading price of Embark Technology's Common Stock, restricting dividends on Embark Technology's capital stock, diluting the voting power of Embark Technology's Common Stock, impairing the liquidation rights of Embark Technology's capital stock, or delaying or preventing a change in control of Embark Technology.